HyperWinX/CompilationBenchmark/README.md

 This is a small benchmark written in Python, and can measure one-core performance of compilers on big code blocks.

 ## Default configuration
-All languages: C, C++, ASM, Rust, Zig
-Code size: 100.000 lines of code
+All languages: C, C++, ASM, Rust, Zig, LD (not language, but it can benchmark linker) Code size: 100.000 lines of code

+## Requirements for full test
+Required packages for running full test:
+- Python 3
+- GCC
+- G++
+- Cargo
+- Zig
+- NASM
+- GNU LD (installed by default if you have gcc/g++)

 ## Usage
 Run with default configuration: